Alejogb1/job-board/blog-data/how-to-handle-constraintlayout-flow-stacked-from-bottom.md

 **important considerations**

-*   **view order:** the order of views in the xml matters, especially when using `wrap_content` and `flow_verticalStyle="bottom"`. the views are stacked from bottom to top in the order they appear in the `constraint_referenced_ids`.
+- **view order:** the order of views in the xml matters, especially when using `wrap_content` and `flow_verticalStyle="bottom"`. the views are stacked from bottom to top in the order they appear in the `constraint_referenced_ids`.
-*   **`wrap_content` vs `match_constraint`:** using `wrap_content` allows the views to take only the space they need. `match_constraint` (or `0dp`) forces them to expand and may cause unexpected behavior if you are not careful with how you constrain them and how flow manages it.
+- **`wrap_content` vs `match_constraint`:** using `wrap_content` allows the views to take only the space they need. `match_constraint` (or `0dp`) forces them to expand and may cause unexpected behavior if you are not careful with how you constrain them and how flow manages it.
-*   **`app:flow_wrapMode`:** experiment with `none`, `chain`, and `aligned` to see which one works best for your situation. `chain` is often the most suitable for multi-line scenarios. sometimes `aligned` might give the result you're looking for if you need to align them based on width.
+- **`app:flow_wrapMode`:** experiment with `none`, `chain`, and `aligned` to see which one works best for your situation. `chain` is often the most suitable for multi-line scenarios. sometimes `aligned` might give the result you're looking for if you need to align them based on width.
-*   **gaps and padding:** the attributes `app:flow_horizontalGap`, `app:flow_verticalGap`, `app:flow_paddingStart` and `app:flow_paddingEnd` are your friends. use them to fine-tune spacing between rows and views. sometimes it's easier to create margins directly in the view than using flow gaps.
+- **gaps and padding:** the attributes `app:flow_horizontalGap`, `app:flow_verticalGap`, `app:flow_paddingStart` and `app:flow_paddingEnd` are your friends. use them to fine-tune spacing between rows and views. sometimes it's easier to create margins directly in the view than using flow gaps.
-*   **performance:** avoid nesting multiple flows if you don't need to. it is usually the case that one single flow will do the job well. nesting multiple ones can lead to performance issues and unpredictable results.
+- **performance:** avoid nesting multiple flows if you don't need to. it is usually the case that one single flow will do the job well. nesting multiple ones can lead to performance issues and unpredictable results.

 **debugging tips**

-*   **layout inspector:** android studio's layout inspector is your best friend. use it to see how views are being constrained and what their dimensions are.
+- **layout inspector:** android studio's layout inspector is your best friend. use it to see how views are being constrained and what their dimensions are.
-*   **background colors:** apply background colors to views and the flow helper to visualize the layout boundaries and the flow logic more easily. i often do that, that way i know if i am having problems with my assumptions.
+- **background colors:** apply background colors to views and the flow helper to visualize the layout boundaries and the flow logic more easily. i often do that, that way i know if i am having problems with my assumptions.
-*   **simplify**: sometimes just reducing the layout to the most basic elements can help you identify the core problem and isolate it.
+- **simplify**: sometimes just reducing the layout to the most basic elements can help you identify the core problem and isolate it.

 **recommended resources**

-*   "android constraintlayout: a comprehensive guide" - a paper by jake wharton. while not a real paper, jake has a great understanding of how android layout works so it can help if you have him in mind while learning about it.
+- "android constraintlayout: a comprehensive guide" - a paper by jake wharton. while not a real paper, jake has a great understanding of how android layout works so it can help if you have him in mind while learning about it.
-*   "effective android ui development" - a book by marcus ortiz. this book has a great chapter about constraintlayout in specific and explains things in a very simple but thorough way. it does not cover advanced techniques but has good fundamentals.
+- "effective android ui development" - a book by marcus ortiz. this book has a great chapter about constraintlayout in specific and explains things in a very simple but thorough way. it does not cover advanced techniques but has good fundamentals.

 as a personal anecdote, once i was working on a project where i had to create a custom layout with a very similar bottom to top alignment, and was having a hard time. the reason? i was using `match_constraint` on the views without properly constraining them, it was a mess. then i realized that i should use `wrap_content` to get the effect i was looking for and constrain the flow to the bottom. it was an “aha!” moment. those little things are often the most difficult to grasp when you first start learning.

-and here's a little joke for ya: why was the android developer sad? because he had too many constraints on his layout. alright, alright, i’ll see myself out.
+and here's a little joke for ya: why was the android developer sad? because he had too many constraints on his layout. , , i’ll see myself out.

 anyway, i hope this clarifies things a little bit. it is not a complex problem but it requires a solid understanding of how flows and constraints work. play around with the code, and let me know if you still have more questions or things get weird, it is part of the learning process. good luck!